FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 Components may reference any number of fields, components, and groups as elements.
 Each reference may have its own encoding information, e.g. to define an explicit offset of a member from the start of the component in a fixed-length encoding such as SBE.

 Encoding information for a component and its members can be provided as follows.
+The element `<encoding>` must have the attribute `standard` to identify the encoding.

 ```xml
 <fixr:component id="12345" name="MyComponent" abbrName="MyComp">